-In accordance with the tall building maps in Appendix 2, part of the cluster is located in tall building zone TB-B3a-01.
-The maximum appropriate height range for the zone is 7 to 13 storeys, and the appropriate height range for the cluster should be in accordance with the tall building maps in Appendix 2.
-The

-- height of developments within that zone should not exceed the heights of, and should be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
-Development proposals for tall buildings or mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings). - In accordance with the mid-rise building maps in Appendix 2, part of the cluster is located in mid-rise building zone MB-B3a-02, and the maximum appropriate height for the zone is 6 storeys.
-The height of developments within that zone should not exceed the heights of, and be in accordance with, the mid-rise building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
-Development proposals for mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings).
-Development proposals for tall buildings will not be supported.
+- In accordance with the tall building maps in Appendix 2, part of the cluster is located in tall building zone TB-B3a-01.
+The maximum appropriate height range for the zone is 7 to 13 storeys, and the appropriate height range for the cluster must be in accordance with the tall building maps in Appendix 2.
+The height of developments within that zone should not exceed the heights of, and be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
+Development proposals for tall buildings or mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings). - In accordance with the tall building maps in Appendix 2, part of the cluster is located in tall building zone TB-B3a-02.
+The maximum appropriate height range for the zone is 7 to 11 storeys, and the appropriate height range for the cluster must be in accordance with the tall building maps in Appendix 2.
+The height of developments within that zone should not exceed the heights of, and be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
+Development proposals for tall